jackwaudby/jackwaudby/README.md

 ### Jack Waudby

 I'm a software engineer at [Neo4j](https://neo4j.com/) working in the Clustering team.

-I'm also a PhD student at [Newcastle University](https://www.ncl.ac.uk) where I'm part of the [Scalable Computing Group](https://www.ncl.ac.uk/computing/research/groups/scalable/#about) and the [Cloud Computing for Big Data Centre for Doctoral Training](https://www.ncl.ac.uk/bigdata/).
+I have a PhD in Computer Science from [Newcastle University](https://www.ncl.ac.uk).
 My research interests are:
 + Transaction management
 + Data replication
 + Graph processing